Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 function bridgeit.io.admin.createAccount(params)
 ```

 Create a new BridgeIt account with a new administrator.
+After successfully creating the account, the new administrator will be automatically logged in.

 #### Parameters